Nutrition and Oral Health: How to Eat for a Healthy Smile

 Why Saliva pH Matters

 Like your gut and skin, your mouth has a unique microbial community.
-A balanced oral microbiome is essential for maintaining oral health, and low salivary pH (too acidic) can lead to perturbance of the function and composition of the oral microbiome, causing dysbiosis and a higher risk of oral disease.
-5
+A balanced oral microbiome is essential for maintaining oral health, and low salivary pH (too acidic) can lead to perturbance of the function and composition of the oral microbiome, causing dysbiosis and a higher risk of oral issues.5

 How to neutralize your diet for oral health